prikhi/hs-backup/README.md

 # hs-backup

-A service to backup off-server files with interruption handling and archive management.
+A service to backup remote files with interruption handling and archive management.

-This will use rsync to backup remote folders on an hourly, dialy, monthly, & yearly basis.
+This will use rsync to backup remote folders on an hourly, daily, monthly, & yearly basis.

 ```